 This rugged path aligning with the old Annapurna Circuit trek route offers an incredible view of the waterfalls and gorges flowing down the green hills.
 As you drive past the villages like Bhulbhule, Chamcha, Dharapani, Danakya, Bagarchha, and Thanchok, you will notice a magnificent sight of Mount Manaslu Annapurna II, Lamjung, and many other snowcapped mountains.

 Overnight at a guesthouse in Koto.

 Start the day early in the morning as you have quite a long and adventurous day today.
 Crossing the bridge, you head on to the least visited valley through beautiful forests above the Phu River.
 Unlike other Annapurna Circuit areas, the trail contains many small caves and Dharmasalas (religious shelters), untouched from the outer world.

 The arrival of a narrow canyon then marks the starting of the trail that follows below a waterfall, whereby the density of trees gradually reduces.
 The last walk of the day requires you to ascend through a steep hill that provides you a closer view of the snow peaks; Lamjung Himal and Annapurna II.
 Finally, you arrive at Meta residing in a large open plain land that rewards beautiful unobstructed scenery.

 Overnight at a guesthouse in Meta.

-This day is an excellent opportunity to observe the diverse culture, nature, and daily life of the Tibetan origin people.
+Today is an excellent opportunity to observe the Tibetan origin people's diverse cultures, nature, and daily lives.
 Heading away from Meta, unique and colorful Tibetan chortens begin to appear for which Nar and Phu are very famous.
 Walking along the suspension bridge, you arrive at the dry fields in Chyakhu.
 Climbing upwards from there guides you to a small pass from where a magnificent view of the Annapurna appears nearer.

 Overnight at a guesthouse in Phu Goan.